Bon Voyage (2003 film)

-Bon Voyage is a 2003 French film directed by Jean-Paul Rappeneau starring Isabelle Adjani and Gérard Depardieu.
-It is very loosely inspired by Professor Lew Kowarski's smuggling of the world's only supplies of heavy water out of France following its occupation by the Nazis.
+Bon Voyage (English: "Have A Good Trip") is a 2003 French film directed by Jean-Paul Rappeneau, starring Isabelle Adjani, Gérard Depardieu, Virginie Ledoyen and Grégori Derangère; it's very loosely inspired by Professor Lew Kowarski's smuggling of the world's only supplies of heavy water out of France following its occupation by the Nazis.

+It was a selected as the French entry for the Best Foreign Language Film category at the 76th Academy Awards, but was not nominated.

 Plot

-In 1940, film star Viviane Denvert sits in the audience of a premiere of her new movie and notices a man who keeps staring at her.
+In 1939, film star Viviane Denvert sits in the audience of a premiere of her new movie and notices a man who keeps staring at her.
 She is disturbed, and when the film is over and the audience has finished praising her, she rushes home, discovering she is pursued by the same man.
 He chases her into her apartment.

 An hour later, Frédéric Auger, a young writer, receives a call from Viviane, who was his childhood crush.
 Viviane, who has long used Frédéric's devotion, asks him to come to her apartment immediately.

 Upon arriving, he discovers a corpse, "accidentally" killed, which Viviane asks him to dispose of, claiming that the man had been harassing her and when she slapped him, he fell over the edge of the balcony.
 He agrees to help her and the two pack the corpse into the trunk of his car; however, as it is raining, he accidentally drives into a curb and hits a police signalling device.
 The trunk opens upon impact, revealing the dead body to the arriving police, and Frédéric is arrested and sent to prison.
 On the eve of the German occupation of Paris, all of the city's citizens evacuate, including the prisoners.
 Prisoners are paired up with another and handcuffed together.
 Frédéric and his cellmate Raoul take advantage of the confusion to escape.
 Frédéric takes the train to Bordeaux, where he learns that Viviane is.
 Raoul is also on the train and he leads Frédéric to a seat near another girl, Camille.
 Camille, a physicist, works at the elite College de France under Professor Kopolski; the two of them are guarding French stocks of heavy water that they want to ship to England before the Germans can get their hands on it.